raphael-group/hatchet/doc/doc_clubb.md

 ## Main parameters

-cluBB requires to specify the path to the home directory of BNPY through `-by`, `--bnpy`.
-In addition, cluBB has 4 main features with some main parameters that allow  to improve the clustering.
+cluBB has 4 main features with some main parameters that allow  to improve the clustering.

 1. cluBB has a parameter `-d`, `--diploidbaf` that specifies the maximum expected shift from 0.5 for BAF for a diploid or tetraploid cluster (i.e. with copy-number states (1, 1) or (2, 2)).
 This threshold is used for two goals: (1) To identify the diploid or tetraploid cluster which is used to correct the estimated BAF of potentially biased clusters.
 (2) To identify potentially biased clusters.
 The default value of this parameter (0.08) is typically sufficient for most of the datasets, but its value can be changed or tuned to accommodate the features of special datasets.